華文

 Put the pieces together and a plausible technical substrate comes into view:

-This is what I mean by a Scientist Kami: not a universal governor, but a civic instrument that is trustworthy inside and accountable outside.
+This is what I mean by a Kami of Care: not a universal governor, but a civic instrument that is trustworthy inside and accountable outside.

 It is not the only possible substrate.
 It is simply the strongest one now in view.
 Bengio helps explain how the inside can stay honest.
 LeCun helps explain why the inside should stay narrow.
-The 6-Pack explains how that system remains answerable to the people around it.
+Taniguchi's collective predictive coding helps explain how many such insides can negotiate shared meaning without a master variable above them.
+The 6-Pack explains how that whole arrangement remains answerable to the people around it.

 The field is getting clearer about what belongs inside a Kami.
 The more important question — who gets to authorise it, limit it and retire it — is still, irreducibly, ours.